razuf/apa/README.md

 a) Customized precision up to 126 decimal places (current realization) Why only 126 decimal places?
 Apa should not have that limit!

-b) EAPA is a NIF extension written on Rust -> performance fine, but bad in case of dependencies f.e. for [Nerves](https://www.nerves-project.org/).
+b) EAPA is a NIF extension written on Rust -> performance fine, but bad in case of strong dependencies.
 Apa is in pure Elixir with no dependency - running on any [Nerves device](https://hexdocs.pm/nerves/targets.html/).

 Later I found [Decimal](https://github.com/ericmj/decimal) which looks very nice and useful (written by Eric Meadows-Jönsson!) - so there is already a solution - nice, stable and full featured!